 - The review of audit reports and ensuring deficiencies are addressed in a timely manner by the subrecipient; and

-- Management decisions for audit findings are provided to the subrecipient in accordance with OMB Circular A-81, as appropriate.
+- Management decisions for audit findings are provided to the subrecipient in accordance with 2 CFR Part 200 (Uniform Guidance), as appropriate.

 If the monitoring activity results in findings, OSP may consult with the PI, DBO, the Office of the Controller, the University Research Compliance Officer, and General Counsel to determine what corrective action should be taken.